PooryaAghaomidi/Full-Stack-AI-Journey/Git/README.md

 `Note`: In GitHub you can submit a pull request to compare and merge your branches into the main branch (no code required)

-`Work flow`: The GitHub flow works like this:

-1. Create a new Branch
-2. Make changes and add Commits
-3. Open a Pull Request
-4. Review
-5. Deploy
-6. Merge

 `Fork`: a fork is a copy of a repository.
 This is useful when you want to contribute to someone else's project or start your own project based on theirs. fork is not a command in Git, but something offered in GitHub and other repository hosts